LukeGrahamLandry/franca/devlog.md

 - TODO: deal with `CodegenEntry:Bounce` on wasm

+- i really need to have a version of `@struct` that lets you use the normal top level declaration syntax so you don't have to go around switching semicolons to commas. this is super dumb.

 ## (Jan 7)

 - #use for grabbing stuff out of another namespace. again same as rust's `use` keyword but with an arbitrary constant expression.